bboc/mdtools/README.md

 commandline scripts for processing (multi-)markdown files

+## mdslides

+A powerful set of tools to build slide decks from reositories of Markdown files for use in Deckset, reveal.js adn wordpress.
+This helps with reuse of slides and evolution of large decks, e.g. [Sociocracy 3.0 - All Patterns Explained](http://sociocracy30.org/slides/s3-all-patterns-explained.html).

+See [the mdslides documentation](slides/slides.md) for more information.

 ## Image Update

 Update image references in MultiMarkdown files (while preserving Deckset formatting).
+This is helpful when maintining a large set of illustrations used in a large number of markdown file, because it allows for changing the folder structure of the illustrations without having to worry about updating all the references.

 Usage: see `mdimg -h`

-## mdslides

-Convert deckset slides into slides for reveal.js

-Usage: see `mdslides-h`

 ## mddiff